EdelweissFE/EdelweissFE/doc/source/installation.rst

     python run_tests.py

-Recreate the validation reference solutions (please only if you know what you are doing)
+Recreate the validation reference solutions (only if you know what you are doing)

 .. code-block:: console